JoeWoodworker

 Platen Material

-You'll need to make 2 platens from ¾" melamine.
-Or if you have plastic laminate available, you can also use plywood or MDF for the platens (be sure to adhere the laminate to one side of each platen).
-Either of these two types of platens is ideal for vacuum pressing because it will prevent the veneered panel and any excess adhesive from sticking to the platens.
+If you are not using breather mesh, you'll need to make 2 platens from ¾" melamine board.
+The benefit of melamine (instead of plain plywood or MDF) is that it prevents the veneered panel and any excess adhesive from sticking to the platens.
 A coat of paste wax will ensure easy removal of the veneered panel from the press.
 The wax will last though many glue-ups.
+You can find 4' x 8' white melamine sheets near the plywood aisle in most of the larger lumber and hardware stores like Home Depot and Lowes.

-The platens should be at least 6 inches smaller than the inside measurement of the vacuum bag.
+The platens should be at least 4 inches smaller than the inside measurement of the vacuum bag.
 This will prevent the vacuum bag from stretching at the seams which will cause the bag to split.
-You can use a much smaller platen system if you do a lot of smaller panels.
-For my 2 x 4 bag, I have a 18" x 38" platen setup and a smaller platen setup that I used for drawer fronts which is 8" x 24".

 Platen Edges

 Next, set your table saw blade to a height of 1/8", and cut grooves from the front to the back and side to side on the outside of the top platen.
-No grooves are needed on the bottom platen.
-The spacing of the grooves on the top platen is not critical but a 2 to 4 inch layout works well.
-These grooves will direct the air to the valve stem and are absolutely necessary.
+No grooves are needed on the bottom platen, though many users cut them any way.
+The spacing of the grooves on the top platen is not critical but a 1 to 3 inch layout works well.
+These grooves will direct the air to the bag stem and are absolutely necessary.
 Remember, these grooves are on the outside when you place them in the vacuum bag.

 Vacuum Press Platens